MicroEJ/docs/Tutorials/tutorialUnderstandMicroEJFirmwareBuild.rst

 To run on a device, the application is compiled and optimized for a specific MicroEJ Platform.
-It generates a ``microejapp.o`` (native object code) that is linked with the ``<platform>-bsp`` project.
+It generates a ``microejapp.o`` (native object code) linked with the
+``<platform>-bsp`` project.

 To import an existing MicroEJ Application as zip project in the SDK: